Faiths for Safe Water

 Picture

 No more rusty pumps!
 Let’s make sure our charity work, works.
-Many houses of worship enthusiastically commit to installing “the village water pump”, but 50% of these one-off projects fail.
-A pump and posing for the photo-op isn’t good enough.
-We’ve got to dramatically ramp up and provide far wider support to what works, not to what makes us feel good.
+Many houses of worship enthusiastically commit to installing a village water pump.
+And 50% of these one-off projects fail!
+A pump and posing for the photo-op isn’t good works.
+We’ve got to provide what works, not to what makes us feel good.
 Before you donate: Ask how the organization makes sure its water projects are sustainable.
+If they can't answer that question, put your money and time elsewhere.

 Picture